mobingi/mobingi-cli/README.md

 Password:
 ```

-You can then use the token when using Docker Registry API.
-For example,
+This is useful when you want to access the registry directly using other tools.
+For example, you can use the token when using Docker Registry API via `curl`.

 ```
 $ curl -H "Authorization: Bearer token" \